nationalparkservice/QC-tips-and-tricks/5_group_by_and_uniqueness/5_group_by_and_uniqueness.md

 # 5_2_testing_uniqueness

 Primary key columns can be tested for uniqueness using the same code as above.
 The result should always indicate counts of 1.
 Any values greater than 1 indicate additional occurrences of a value in the column.
-Here is correct primary key in the original 'airport' table.
+Here is the correct primary key in the original 'airport' table.

     airports |>
       group_by(faa) |>